vrangr1/competitive-programming/README.md

-# competitive-coding
+# Competitive-Programming
-Repository for my cp codes.
+Repository for competitive-programming journey.